QA Madness Blog QA for Media and Entertainment: How to Test Your Digital Platform

 • Localization testing – the inspection of a product from a perspective of a certain audience, usually residing in a specified region, using a particular language, and with certain cultural peculiarities.

-• UX testing – the check-up meant to show how easy and pleasant to use a product is, considering both design and implemented logic.
+• Usability testing – the check-up meant to show how easy and pleasant to use a product is, considering both design and implemented logic.

 Post-Release QA for E&M